 “I want a better relationship with my spouse, but they never listen to me.”

 Limiting beliefs are inhibiting rather than constructive, and they take up far too much space on the figurative shelf.
 Fortunately, in the very near future, you can begin to fill those shelves with something more useful and encouraging.
-In my new book, Your Life Is Not Your To-Do List: 20 Tools For A Joy-Filled Entrepreneur Life, I explain my favorite tools for living positively and accomplishing your goals.
+In my new book, Your Life is Not a To-Do List: Tools for a More Joyful Entrepreneurial Journey, I explain my favorite tools for living positively and accomplishing your goals.

 Here is a sneak peek at the number one tool from my new book.
 How to Blow Up Your Belief Library in Three Steps.